-The top prepared speaking, extemporaneous speaking, creed, discussion meet and parliamentary procedure contest winners in each section were invited to compete at the state level during the Wisconsin FFA Convention, held June 10-13 at the Alliant Energy Center in Madison.
+The top prepared speaking, extemporaneous speaking, creed, discussion meet and parliamentary procedure contest winners in each section were invited to compete at the state level during the Wisconsin FFA Convention, held June 12-15 in Madison.

 Following is information about each contest and a list of the top finishers.
-The top winner in each category will represent Wisconsin at the National FFA Convention, Oct.
-30-Nov.
-2 in Indianapolis.
+The top winner in each category will represent Wisconsin at the National FFA Convention in Indianapolis, Oct.
+25-28.

 The prepared speaking contest is designed to recognize FFA members for their ability to present factual information on specific agricultural issues in a well-thought-out and logical manner in a competitive setting.
 Speeches are six to eight minutes in length.
-Participants also answer five minutes of questions from three judges.
+Participants also answer five minutes of judges’ questions.

 The extemporaneous speaking contest provides an opportunity for members to develop the skills to speak about a given subject without having much time to prepare or rehearse.
 Students draw a topic and are given just 30 minutes to prepare a four- to six-minute speech.
 They must also answer five minutes of questions from judges about their speech.